 2. Prepare the braising liquid

 Dark soy sauce is of secondary importance in this recipe.
 The main purpose of dark soy sauce is to add color and the caramelized sweet taste, not so much of the umani flavor.
-The darker color is the result of the longer period of fermentation while making the soy sauce.
+The darker color is due to the longer fermentation while making the soy sauce.

 Rock sugar is commonly used in braising and making desserts among the Chinese.
-However, I find that using granulated sugar yields a similar result.
-It says that rock sugar will result in a smoother texture, but in reality, the difference is not noticeable.
+However, I find that regular white sugar or brown sugar yields a similar result.
+It says that rock sugar will result in a smoother texture, but the difference is not noticeable in reality.

-Ginger, garlic, and scallion are the triumvirate of aromatic ideal for the chicken.
-This combination is also used to poach the whole chicken and steamed the entire chicken.
-They should be sauteed until aromatic before adding to the braising liquid to deliver maximum flavor.
+Ginger, garlic, and scallion (green onions) are the triumvirate of aromatic ideal for the chicken.
+This combination is also used to poach the whole chicken and steam the entire chicken.
+It would be best to saute them until aromatic before adding them to the braising liquid to deliver maximum flavor.

-The spices for the braising liquid are bay leaves, star anise, cinnamon sticks, and cloves.
+The spices for the cooking liquid are bay leaves, star anise, cinnamon sticks, and cloves.
 This combination is my preference, and you can have your own mix.
 Some other common species are cumin and peppercorns.
-You can add these items into the recipe, and omit some spices that you do not like.
+You can add these items to the recipe and omit some spices you do not like.

 3. Poach the chicken

 The crucial step to ensure the chicken meat is tender is to poach it at the sub-boiling point until it is just cooked.

 Here are the steps:

 - If you are cooking the whole chicken, clean it by removing the innards, then use plenty of water to flush the cavity until the water runs clear.
 You can refer to the steamed whole chicken recipe (a.k.a.
 White cut chicken)for the details.
 For convenience, I am using chicken whole legs today, and therefore only need to clean and drained.